SebastianNowak01/mael/README.md

 # Mael
-Mael is a speech-to-text Python bot to assist you in your daily man-to-computer communication.
+Mael is a Linux-exclusive speech-to-text Python bot to assist you in your daily man-to-computer communication.

 ## Dependencies
 To translate speech to text Mael uses module named [SpeechRecognition](https://pypi.org/project/SpeechRecognition/).